 After decades of consumerism being touted as a particularly Western evil, with no place on pious Iranian soil, it seems Iran has learned the lesson parents of young women the world around could have told them—neither individual nor government, neither international sanctions nor declining GDP can get between a young women and her fashion.

-It was never my intention to travel by road across Iran, but rather a consequence of my own disorganisation.
+It was never my intention to travel by road across Iran, but rather a consequence of my own disorganization.
 Forgetting how much time they wasted, the buses were surprisingly luxurious.
 They even handed out snack packs that I would rate at a three pizza slices out of five for quality, and five pizza slices out of five for quantity.

 Esfahan was once a Silk Road city so cosmopolitan people would say, "Esfehan is half the world."
 In a square so old it was under construction while the Roman Empire was still a thing, I came across a gang of middle schoolers pulling some impressive long-haul wheelies.
 They made fun of my Farsi accent, and then invited me to hang out with them in the square after school.
 Ali (on the left) wants to be an astronaut, Hussein (on the right) wants to be a pro dirt bike rider.

 This 17th-century private residence was built during the Safavid-era and recently turned sexy boutique hotel.
-It was where I lived out my own orientalist fantasy, until I realised that, back in the day, I probably would've been the one doing the grape-feeding.
+It was where I lived out my own orientalist fantasy, until I realized that, back in the day, I probably would've been the one doing the grape-feeding.

 In the 18th century, the capital of the empire was moved from Esfahan to Tehran, letting the famed "glittering city" languish into a provincial backwater.
 This had the unintended effect of protecting many of the Esfahan's ancient monuments, which today are inspiring a new wave of Iranian architects and artists to restore both buildings and the city's international reputation.
-I did my best to find out how it would be possible that a culture so obsessed with symmetry could allow a mosque dome to be off-centre.
+I did my best to find out how it would be possible that a culture so obsessed with symmetry could allow a mosque dome to be off-center.
 If anyone knows, please email me.

 Rollerblading is alive and well at Ab-o Atash, one of the only skateparks in Tehran.
 It's also home to a quickly growing skate and BMX scene.
 When I was there, businessmen on their way home from work hung over the fence, applauding the skaters who managed to land a trick.

-These pop-up shrines are everywhere in Tehran during the holy month of Muharram—always glowing in the holy colour of green.
+These pop-up shrines are everywhere in Tehran during the holy month of Muharram—always glowing in the holy color of green.
 They're the annual commemoration of those who died during the 1980's Iran-Iraq war: a territory conflict that cost more than 1 million lives on both sides, more or less bankrupted both countries, and continues to have a profound effect on the socio-economic development of Iran 30 years on.

 A portrait of a country with no copyright laws: A cut-and-paste George Clooney sells a little-known brand of Iranian electric shavers from a billboard.
 A row of alcoved stores in the bazaar sell stacks of H&M, Louis Vuitton, and Adidas branded plastic shopping bags.
 An entire tunnel of stalls sell only rolls of clothing tags: Gucci, Versace, and "Made in China" as far as the eye can see.
 I tried to buy a few Chanel tags, but they only sell by the kilo.

-For 70 years, Gol-e Rezaieh has been the Tehran equivalent of Paris' Le Select or Cafe de Flore—a favourite of intellectuals, artists, and writers, including Sadegh Hedayat (oft referred to as Iran's Kafka, his magnum opus The Blind Owl was banned because it had the habit of making its readers suicidal).
+For 70 years, Gol-e Rezaieh has been the Tehran equivalent of Paris' Le Select or Cafe de Flore—a favorite of intellectuals, artists, and writers, including Sadegh Hedayat (oft referred to as Iran's Kafka, his magnum opus The Blind Owl was banned because it had the habit of making its readers suicidal).
 Upon closer inspection of the framed pictures on the walls, an inexplicable number of them seem to be of the UK band Queen.
 Mariah Carey's greatest hits were on high rotation through the speakers.

 We Iranians are a people in love with the ornate.
 Not even minced meat can escape our decorative fury.

 Driving through mountain scenes that looked like they'd been stolen from Switzerland, it was nearly three hours to Filband, the famed "village above the clouds."
-Like beautiful villages the world over, Filband is a place where vacation home owners' dreams of architecture come true, and architects' nightmares of vacation homes are realised.
+Like beautiful villages the world over, Filband is a place where vacation home owners' dreams of architecture come true, and architects' nightmares of vacation homes are realized.

 Iranians love to picnic.
 In a country that's been plagued by insane heat, civil unrest, and various other forms of catastrophe for literally thousands of years, getting a little goddamn peace and quiet away from it all is a long-standing national priority.
 There is no distance too far, no mountain too high, no amount of kebab and coal to drag from the car that's too much.